Richard Rundle Burges: As captain

-As captain of Culloden, a 74-gun ship of the line, Burges participated in the Glorious First of June, where his ship suffered seven casualties (two dead and five wounded).
+As captain of HMS Culloden, a 74-gun ship of the line, Burges participated in the Glorious First of June, where his ship suffered seven casualties (two dead and five wounded).

-Burges gained command of Ardent, a third-rate 64-gun ship of the line, in 1797.

 Battle of Camperdown and death

 On 11 October, he participated in the Battle of Camperdown where he would lose his life.
 Serving under Admiral Adam Duncan, Burges and Ardent joined the northern of two divisions in the British fleet—including Duncan's flagship Venerable—which aimed for the Dutch flagship Vrijheid.
 When Venerable diverted south, Ardent attacked the larger Vrijheid alone.
 There she suffered more than a hundred casualties, including Burges himself, who was cut in two by a chain shot in the first ten minutes of battle.
 During the fight, Burges' men "fought like maniacs."
 Ardent suffered the most casualties of any British ship, over 12% of the total British losses in battle.
 In 1802, Burges was honored with a monument in St. Paul's Cathedral in London, documenting his action in the battle.